The vaccine passport is required for the zoo visit.

 Free parking on-site

 Don't forget to bring your reusable water bottle, since the water fountains will be closed, but it will be possible to fill your water bottles.
-No vending machine will be functional.
+Vending machines are available for snacks and drinks, and are regularly sanitized.
+No microwaves are available.

 The children's playground is closed until further notice, just like the indoor exhibit "amphibians, reptiles and fish", but you will be able to meet the turtles in their outdoor living space.

-The washrooms and changing tables are accessible as usual.
+The washrooms, changing tables and nursery room are accessible as usual.
 We have strict sanitary protocols for these infrastructures, as for the rest of the zoo.

 In order to comply with the measures established by Québec's Public Health, we will not hand over any zoo map in paper version.
 We invite you to download the Ondago app on your mobile device and download the zoo map before your visit so that you are ready to hit the trails!